less/old-lesscss.org/templates/pages/doc.md

     content: "I am fnord.";

 When defining a variable twice, the last definition of the variable is used, searching from the current scope upwards.
+This is similar to css itself where the last property inside a definition is used to determine the value.

 For instance:

     @var: 0;
     .class1 {